Jo Rees roadtests Blakewell’s incredible Devon Smoked Salmon by post

 Sides of fish are slowly cold-smoked in the Blakewell smoker until they take on crackling fireside flavours weaved with notes of vanilla and autumn, it’s then finely carved into tissue-thin layers to melt on the tongue.

 The sweet flavours and buttery mouthfeel of the salmon make it a perfect pairing to don’t-hold-the-cream scrambled eggs and chewy sourdough toast.
-Serve with a glass of Buck’s Fizz and freshly brewed filter coffee for 2020’s wish-list Christmas breakfast.
+Serve with a glass of Buck’s Fizz and freshly brewed filter coffee for a decadent occasion brunch.

 100g packets of four or five slices – enough for brunch for four – costs £6.25 on Blakewell’s new online shop.

 You’ll also find hot smoked salmon and trout, and a rather special gin-cured salmon made in collaboration with nearby Exmoor distillery Wicked Wolf.